Human-First-Labs/self-track/README.md

 ## How to use

-All you have to do is download the corresponding to your platform, start recording, and go about your business.
+All you have to do is download the corresponding .zip file to your platform, start recording, and go about your business.

 Note: For Linux systems, specific permissions must be given to the current user in order for interactivity information to be tracked.
-This is outlined when the program starts.
+This is requested when the program starts.
 Self-Track can work without it, but interactivity will not be tracked.

 Data is stored in userData directory of your system, and it is easily reachable from within the Application for easy of use.
+This data is saved in a .xls file and can be browsed with any software that supports .XLS or .XLSX.

 # Feedback and Contribution

 Help us improve and extend Self-Track by logging bug reports here - https://github.com/MomoRazor/self-track/issues

+# Current Roadmap

+We always have ideas to make Self-Track better.
+Here is a short list of some of our ideas moving forward:

+- Wayland window support (this will probably decrease significantly the list of softwares we cannot detect on Linux)
+- Support for MacOS
+- Settings section - This will allow:
+  - Editing of interactivity period (defaulted at 20s)
+  - Changing where app data is stored
+- A simpler version update path
+- Custom rule creation for certain softwares - This will allow better and more personalized handling of software like internet browsers.

 ## Specific Software and Rules